 The matrix U is m by n and has orthogonal columns, that is, U'U = I, where I is an n by n identity matrix.
 The matrix S is an n by n diagonal matrix.
 The matrix V is an n by n matrix with orthogonal columns, that is, V'V = I. Using this decomposition we can rewrite C as

-From this expression we see that V is a matrix of eigenvectors of C and S2 is the matrix of eigenvalues of C, the column of both matrices are also ordered by decreasing size of the associated eigenvalue.
-For example, let Vi be the ith column of V then
+2 is the matrix of eigenvalues of C, the column of both matrices are also ordered by decreasing size of the associated eigenvalue.
+For example, let V

-where Si2 is the ith element of the diagonal of S2.
-It is also the eigenvalue associated with Vi.
+2. It is also the eigenvalue associated with Vi.

 Setting P=V also solves the PCA problem, that is, V is a rotation matrix with all the desired properties.
 To illustrate the point further, given the covariance of Y as